How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 TypeMain FeatureTypical DischargePressure Range

-Single-Acting PumpPumping action on one side of pistonLowerLow to Medium
+Single-Acting PumpPumping action on one side of the pistonLowerLow to Medium

-Double-Acting PumpPumping action on both sides of pistonHigherMedium to High
+Double-Acting PumpPumping action on both sides of the pistonHigherMedium to High

-Piston Type PumpUses piston with piston ringsMediumMedium to High
+Piston Type PumpUses a piston with piston ringsMediumMedium to High

-Plunger Type PumpUses smooth plunger with stationary sealMedium to HighVery High
+Plunger Type PumpUses a smooth plunger with a stationary sealMedium to HighVery High

-Diaphragm PumpUses flexible diaphragmLow to MediumLow to Medium
+Diaphragm PumpUses a flexible diaphragmLow to MediumLow to Medium

 1. Single-Acting Reciprocating Pump